-The UConnect® system will allow you to enter up to 32 names in the phonebook with each name having up to four associated phone numbers and designations.
+The Uconnect[TM] Phone will allow you to enter up to 32 names in the phonebook with each name having up to four associated phone numbers and designations.
 Each language has a separate 32-name phonebook accessible only in that language.
-In addition, if equipped and supported by your phone, UConnect® automatically downloads your mobile phone's phonebook.
+In addition, if equipped and supported by your phone, Uconnect[TM] Phone automatically downloads your cellular phone's phonebook.

-Phonebook Download - Automatic Phonebook Transfer From Mobile Phone
+Phonebook Download - Automatic Phonebook Transfer From Cellular Phone

-If equipped and specifically supported by your phone, UConnect® automatically downloads names (text names) and number entries from the mobile phone's phonebook.
-Specific Bluetooth® Phones with Phone Book Access 3 Profile may support this feature.
-See UConnect® website for supported phones.
+If equipped and specifically supported by your phone, UconnectTM Phone automatically downloads names (text names) and number entries from the cellular phone's phonebook.
+Specific Bluetooth[®] Phones with Phone Book Access Profile may support this feature.
+See UconnectTM website for supported phones.

-- To call a name from downloaded (or UConnect®) Phonebook, follow the procedure in "Call by Saying a Name" section. - Automatic download and update, if supported, begins as soon as the Bluetooth® wireless phone connection is made to the UConnect®, for example, after you start the vehicle. - A maximum of 1000 entries per phone will be downloaded and updated every time a phone is connected to the UConnect®.
+- To call a name from downloaded (or UconnectTM) Phonebook, follow the procedure in "Call by Saying a Name" section. - Automatic download and update, if supported, begins as soon as the Bluetooth® wireless phone connection is made to the UconnectTM Phone, for example, after you start the vehicle. - A maximum of 1000 entries per phone will be downloaded and updated every time a phone is connected to the UconnectTM Phone.

 - Depending on the maximum number of entries downloaded, there may be a short delay before the latest downloaded names can be used.
-Until then, if available, the previous downloaded phonebook is available for use. - Only the phonebook of the currently connected mobile phone is accessible. - Only the mobile phone's phonebook is downloaded.
-SIM card phonebook is not part of the Mobile phonebook. - This downloaded phonebook cannot be edited or deleted on the UConnect®.
-These can only be edited on the mobile phone.
-The changes are transferred and updated to UConnect® on the next phone connection.
+Until then, if available, the previous downloaded phonebook is available for use. - Only the phonebook of the currently connected cellu- 3 lar phone is accessible. - Only the cellular phone's phonebook is downloaded.
+SIM card phonebook is not part of the Mobile phonebook. - This downloaded phonebook cannot be edited or deleted on the UconnectTM Phone.
+These can only be edited on the cellular phone.
+The changes are transferred and updated to Uconnect[TM] Phone on the next phone connection.